jeramie-santos/jeramie-santos/README.md

 ## Hi!

-I'm Jeramie, a web-developer/software-engineer based in the Philippines.
+I'm Jeramie, a web developer/software engineer based in the Philippines.

-I recently get back in to web development to pursue my passion in development.
+I recently got back into web developement to pursue my passion for building and problem-solving.

-I like to think on how do things work and how I can translate them into code.
+I enjoy understanding how things work and translating that into code.

-My main stack now is react, javascript, tailwind.
-But I'm planning to relearn java and Springboot.
+My current stack includes React, Javascript, Tailwind CSS.
+I'm also planning to revisit Java and Spring Boot.

-You can reach me at
+You can reach me at:

 - 📧 santos.jeramiepaul.r@gmail.com